MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-overview.md

 ## The three data lakes

-A common design consideration is whether to have one or more data lakes, storage accounts, and filesystems.
+A common design consideration is whether to have a single or multiple data lakes, storage accounts, and filesystems.
 Although a data lake is considered a single logical entity, it can contain multiple storage accounts in different subscriptions and regions, with either centralized or decentralized management and governance.
-Regardless of the number of data lakes, the benefit of using a single storage technology is the ability to standardize across an organization and several ways to access data.
+Whatever the number of data lakes, the benefit of using a single storage technology is the ability to standardize across an organization and several ways to access data.

 Data Lake Storage Gen2 is a PaaS fully managed service, so multiple storage accounts or filesystems will not incur a monetary cost until you start to store and access data.
 When planning provisioning, security and governance (including backups and disaster recovery), keep in mind that there is an administrative and operational overhead associated with each resource in Azure.
 The question of whether to create one or multiple accounts has no definitive answer, and requires thought and planning based on your unique scenario.